 - Serendipity House: If you want a small accommodation that makes you feel at home, try Serendipity House, which only has 11 rooms!
 See prices on TripAdvisor.com or Booking.com.

 Honestly, I need to return to Belfast, the capital city of Northern Ireland.
 We only spent an afternoon which is obviously not enough time to truly experience a city.
 I feel like you need at least a weekend in Belfast when you take a trip to Northern Ireland.

 After all, I’m still pressed about not having a chance to see the Titanic Exhibit, which takes an entire afternoon in and of itself.

-However the Black Cab Tour made up for the lack of Titanic.
+However the two hour long Black Cab Tour made up for the lack of Titanic.
 We visited murals in both Republican/Nationalist and Unionist/Loyalist neighborhoods.
 The guides made it clear to everyone that the Troubles were NOT religious conflicts, but a political ones.
 Each mural had a story.

 Most memorable to me, however, were the peace lines which separated different neighborhoods in order to, you guessed it, keep the peace.

 Now I liked Dublin a lot, but despite its rough history, I felt Belfast had a lot of untapped soul and potential.
 The atmosphere was real and raw, and the city’s people were very eager to talk to me.

 Since I was in Belfast on a weekend, I had a chance to visit the city’s famous St. George’s Market.
 Goodness, you could legitimately find anything you wanted at this place!
 Homemade food and independent clothing stalls abound!
 If you’re a fan of lively markets, then I would absolutely recommend this spot.